The age of Disco.

-Towards the end of the decade I spent much of my time in London.
-My uncle/brother was closely involved with a member of the Qatari Royal Family whose main occupations were shopping and clubbing so, as an adopted member of his entourage and with all expenses billed to the royal account, no libidinous caper was beyond the wish of this healthy young man.
+Towards the end of the the ’70s I lived in London.
+My brother was in love with a Qatari prince whose main occupations were shopping and clubbing.
+As an adopted member of his entourage and with all expenses billed to the royal account, no libidinous caper was beyond the wish of this healthy young man.

-Before every night on the town, we would meet at Peppermint Park then go on to Tramp, Sombrero, The 100 Club or Ronnie Scott’s.
+Before a night on the town, we would meet at Peppermint Park then go on to Tramp, Sombrero, The 100 Club or Ronnie Scott’s.

 Hot to trot to Ronnie Scott’s . . .

-to hang like we meant it, ignoring red skies going dark
+to hang like we meant it and slit our eyes at red skies bleeding dark,

-while sparklers struck fireworks she snuffed with her nails . . .
+stuck with sparklers striking fireworks she snuffed with her nails . . .